harrycresswell/harry/content/page/uses.md

 [Hemmingway](https://hemingwayapp.com) I find helpful for cleaning up lengthy sentances and spotting passive voice.

+I’ve been using [Mailchimp](https://mailchimp.com/) for my mailing list for years, however these days it often feels overkill for my needs.
+With that said, I decided to give [Buttondown](https://buttondown.email/) a go for the [Practical Hugo](https://practicalhugo.com/) mailing list – only positive things to say so far.

 ## Project management

-~~I’ve been using [Notion](https://www.notion.so/) as a project management for a number of years, using the [P.A.R.A method](https://fortelabs.com/blog/para/) to manage its flexibility~~.

 I recently switched to [Obsidian](https://obsidian.md/) for personal project management (using the P.A.R.A method) after [falling out with Notion](/writing/notion-no-more).
 What I like most about Obsidian is that it’s text-based, fast and self-hosted.
 Ultimately, it’s just a bunch of markdown files, so it works great without an internet connection.
 This also means content is highly portable, should I wish to move tools in the future.

+I still use [Notion](https://www.notion.so/)† for habit tracking, though I plan to move elsewhere for this also, in the future.

 I’ve returned to [Trello](https://trello.com/) for client projects that require collaboration.
 It’s simple to onboard clients with and easy to understand.

-I still use [Notion](https://www.notion.so/)† as a general bookmarking tool–saving web pages using the Notion Web Clipper.
-Although I’m considering moving back to Airtable for this purpose.
-I also use Notion for habit tracking, though I plan to move elsewhere for this also, in the future.

 [PandaDoc](https://www.pandadoc.com/) is great for collection e-signatures on proposals and work agreements.
 I like to design these docs in Figma, then upload them to PandaDoc to collect the signature.
 It’s a nice feature which means you don’t have to use a pre-built template.